Zenlytic/zenlytic-docs/docs/4_data_modeling/3_dashboard.md

 Dashboards are collections of dashboard elements.
 Dashboard elements are plots or tables created with a combination of measures and dimensions that can be joined together.

-Dashboards are specified in yaml files, like all files in Zenlytic.
+Dashboards are specified in YAML files, like all files in Zenlytic.

 ---